ossobv/openvpn-u2f-setup/README.rst

     ``auth-user-pass`` requests from *OpenVPN*:
     `<openvpn-u2f-ask-password>`_

+    *(Do not forget to add this option to the client config.
+The OpenVPN client will not complain, but simply fail to set up the VPN.
+Even clients with explicitly disabled U2F need to provide something.)*

 The ``u2f-host(1)`` and ``u2f-server(1)`` CLI applications are in charge of the *U2F* heavy lifting.
 The *key handles*, challenges and responses are sent to the *OpenVPN* server using the *username* and